 The CJEU has announced temporary changes to its working arrangements.
 Judicial activity will continue, but priority will be given to those cases that are particularly urgent, such as urgent proceedings, expedited proceedings and interim proceedings.
 Procedural time limits for instituting proceedings and lodging appeals continue to run, but time limits prescribed in on-going proceedings – except for particularly urgent proceedings – are extended by one month.
 Until further notice, the time limits that are to be fixed by the registry will also be increased by one month.
 Hearings that are listed between now and 3 April 2020 are adjourned until a later date.
 Parties are asked to consult regularly the website of the CJEU (Curia).
 Once it has resumed its judicial activities as normal, the CJEU will contact representatives regarding the next stages of the proceedings.

-On 22 March 2020, Parliament finally adopted Emergency Law n°2020-290 of 23 March 2020, enabling the Government to legislate by means of ordinances to adapt the rules of procedure to the constraints resulting from the COVID-19 health crisis.
-On 25 March 2020, four Ordinances were issued by the Minister of Justice: one relating to the extension of the time limits that expired during the health emergency and the other three relating to the adaptation of the rules of criminal, civil, commercial and administrative procedure.
+In view of the COVID-19 health crisis, Parliament adopted Emergency Law n°2020-290 of 23 March 2020, enabling the Government to legislate by means of ordinances to adapt various legal provisions, during a period of 2 months, extended to 10 July 2020 by Law n° 2020-546 of 11 May 2020.
+Several Ordinances were thus issued by the Government on various legal and economic matters, including, on 25 March 2020, four Ordinances issued by the Minister of Justice: one relating to the extension of the time limits that expired during the health emergency and the other three relating to the adaptation of the rules of criminal, civil, commercial and administrative procedure.

 Authored by Stanislas Roux-Vaillard, Adrien Bonnett and Alexandra Schellino